microsoft/forecasting/README.md

 6. Run the [LightGBM single-round](examples/oj_retail/python/00_quick_start/lightgbm_single_round.ipynb) notebook under the `00_quick_start` folder.
 Make sure that the selected Jupyter kernel is `forecasting_env`.

 For detailed instructions on how to set up your environment and run examples provided in the repository, on local or a remote machine, please navigate to the [Setup Guide](./docs/SETUP.md).

+## Getting Started (R)

+We assume you already have R installed on your machine.
+If not, simply follow the [instructions on CRAN](https://cloud.r-project.org/) to download and install R.

+The recommended editor is [RStudio](https://rstudio.com), which supports interactive editing and previewing of R notebooks.
+However, you can use any editor or IDE that supports RMarkdown.
+In particular, [Visual Studio Code](https://code.visualstudio.com) with the [R extension](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.r) can be used to edit and render the notebook files.
+The rendered `.nb.html` files can be viewed in any modern web browser.

+The examples use the [Tidyverts](https://tidyverts.org) family of packages, which is a modern framework for time series analysis that builds on the widely-used [Tidyverse](https://tidyverse.org) family.
+The Tidyverts framework is still under active development, so it's recommended that you update your packages regularly to get the latest bug fixes and features.

 ## Target Audience
 Our target audience for this repository includes data scientists and machine learning engineers with varying levels of knowledge in forecasting as our content is source-only and targets custom machine learning modelling.
 The utilities and examples provided are intended to be solution accelerators for real-world forecasting problems.